ArtSabintsev/Siren/README.md

 ## About
 **Siren** checks a user's currently installed version of your iOS app against the version that is currently available in the App Store.

-If a new version is available, an alert can be presented to the user informing them of the newer version, and giving them the option to update the application.
-Alternatively, Siren can notify your app programmatically, enabling you to inform the user through alternative means, such as a custom interface.
+If a new version is available, a language localized alert can be presented to the user informing them of the newer version, and giving them the option to update the application.
+Alternatively, Siren can notify your app through alternative means, such as a custom user interface.

 Siren is built to work with the [**Semantic Versioning**](https://semver.org/) system.
   - Canonical Semantic Versioning uses a three number versioning system (e.g., 1.0.0)